markmoxon/elite-source-code-bbc-micro-disc/README.md

 ## Flicker-free Elite

-This repository also includes a flicker-free version, which incorporates the backported flicker-free ship-drawing routines from the BBC Master.
+This repository also includes a flicker-free version, which incorporates the backported flicker-free ship-drawing routines from the BBC Master, as well as a fix for planets so they no longer flicker.
 The flicker-free code is in a separate branch called `flicker-free`, and apart from the code differences for reducing flicker, this branch is identical to the main branch and the same build process applies.

 The annotated source files in the `flicker-free` branch contain both the original Acornsoft code and all of the modifications for flicker-free Elite, so you can look through the source to see exactly what's changed.
 Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the flicker-free binaries, while still containing details of all the modifications.
 You can find all the diffs by searching the sources for `Mod:`.